mrrovot/trtl-cli/README.md

 $ trtl ascii <file>
 ```

-Check how long ago the checkpoints were updated
+Check how long ago the checkpoints were updated (checkpoints or c)
 ```sh
 $ trtl checkpoints
 ```